justinwoo/my-blog-posts/posts/2019-03-14-rust-with-runtime-deps-made-easy-with-nix.md

+# Rust with Runtime Deps made easy with Nix

 Recently, I have written some very critical things about Nix on Twitter, but I'm still able to use it to get things done that I normally otherwise would need to provide many workarounds for.
 In this article, I will write about how I can easily build a Rust project with runtime dependencies being readily available with Nix, which is typically not such an easy task.

 ## The problem